mxisto/yt-dlp-simpleCLI/README.md

 Use the `linux_install.sh` script, this creates a copy of the included .desktop file so that the program can be launched from a application menu.
 It uses the folder path from where you unzip/clone the files as reference.

 If you move the folder to somewhere else, run `linux_uninstall.sh` to remove the old file before running the install script again.

+> If you get a permission error run the command as **sudo**, it only copies a .desktop file and a symlink to .local/share/applications in order to insert the program in your applications list.

 ### Windows
 *WIP*